hep-mirrors/sherpa/Manual/source/manual/introduction.rst

 PHOTONS++
   The PHOTONS++ module holds routines to add QED radiation to hadron and tau-lepton decays.
-This has been achieved by an implementation of the YFS algorithm :cite:`Yennie1961ad`.
+This has been achieved by an implementation of the YFS algorithm :cite:`Yennie1961ad`, described in :cite:`Schonherr2008av`, :cite:`Krauss2018djz` and :cite:`Flower2022iew`.
   The structure of PHOTONS++ is such that the formalism can be extended to scattering processes and to a systematic improvement to higher orders of perturbation theory :cite:`Schonherr2008av`.
 The application of PHOTONS++ therefore accounts for corrections